adunna/calipr-utils/README.md

 ## Getting Started

 Clone the repository, which by default will have available R code and LaTeX code.
-There will be some scrips you can run to obtain datasets as well, and installation scrips for useful R and Python packages.
+There will be some scripts you can run to obtain datasets as well, and installation scrips for useful R and Python packages.

 ### Prerequisites